desmos-labs/desmos/x/posts/spec/03-state.md

 * `0x00 | Subspace ID | ->  bytes(NextPostID)`

 ## Post
-A Post is stored tied to the subspace in which it was created.
+A post is stored using the subspace id and its id as the key.
 This allows to easily query:
-- All the posts of a given Subspace;
+- all the posts of a given subspace;
-- A specific post of a given Subspace.
+- a specific post of a given subspace.

 * `0x01 | Subspace ID | Post ID | -> ProtocolBuffer(Post)`